The National Greenhouse and Energy Reporting (NGER) scheme, established by the

 EERS requires reporters to specify the carbon dioxide emissions factor when entering activity data for petroleum based oils and greases, as shown below:

-The carbon dioxide emission factor refers to the amount of carbon dioxide emitted for an activity.
+The carbon dioxide emission factor refers to the amount of carbon dioxide emitted per unit of fuel.
 Part 3 of Schedule 1 in the

-National Greenhouse and Energy Reporting (Measurement) Determination 2008 (the Determination) provides an emission factor of 27.9 for the combustion of petroleum-based oils and greases for stationary energy purposes.
+National Greenhouse and Energy Reporting (Measurement) Determination 2008 provides an emission factor of 13.9 (Kg CO2-e/GJ) for the combustion of petroleum-based oils and greases for stationary energy purposes.

 Alternatively, a site specific carbon dioxide emissions factor can be used in accordance with Method 1 under section 2.48A(2) of the Determination, or Method 2 or 3 under sections 2.48B and 2.48C respectively.